Tjitse-E/magento2-regenurl/docs/README.md

 This fork of [peterjaap/magento2-regenurl](https://github.com/peterjaap/magento2-regenurl) adds a command to fix broken category urls on Magento 2.2.x.
 You can find more info about the issue here: [#16202](https://github.com/magento/magento2/issues/16202)

+**We've used this solution once, on one of our Magento stores running Magento 2.2.4, with over 30 store views using four languages.
+Never try this on production without testing!**

 ## The problem

 When you're running a Magento 2.2 store with multiple store views, let's say three stores in different languages (Dutch, French and German), sometimes the category urls will start to deform like this:.